andrewt0301/hse-acos-course/workshops/bus/bus.md

        andrewt@comp-core-i7-3615qm-0dbf32 ~ $ notify-send "Hello world"

    Save what was recorded by 'dbus-monitor' to the 'notification.log' file and upload it to 'sugon'.

+2. Listen to D-bus messages with 'dbus-monitor' to know the call that changes wallpaper.

+   * Run 'dbus-monitor':

+         andrewt@comp-core-i7-3615qm-0dbf32 ~ $ dbus-monitor | grep -A 10 -B 10 "last-image"

+   * Change the desktop wallpaper.
+   * Find the that changes wallpaper in the 'dbus-monitor' output.